johnnysands/agentgraph/README.md

 assert output["output"] == 4
 ```

-There are also AggregationNodes which can be used to join together similar computations
+AggregationNodes can be used to join together similar computations and process the
-and process the results at one time.
+results at one time.
+This is mostly useful to simplify the code that needs to be written
+when building a graph.
 See translate_aggregate.py under examples for usage.